 Yes, it’s possible to buy a home without a Realtor or an agent, but it’s typically more difficult.
 You should only consider it under certain circumstances, like if you have extensive real estate experience.

 Whether you can work with multiple agents depends on the details of your buyer-broker agreement.
 If you have an exclusive agreement, then you can only work with that one agent.
 If you work with another agent, then you’ll owe the first one compensation, too.
 If you have a nonexclusive agreement, then you’re free to work with multiple agents.

 The Bottom Line on Choosing a Real Estate Agent

 There are a lot of great real estate agents out there, but some are better equipped to land you the right home in the right place for the right price.
 When you’re choosing an agent, cast a wide net by researching online and asking for referrals from trusted sources.
-Narrow it down by conducting interviews and evaluating their experience, market knowledge, and working style.
-Once you find someone you feel comfortable with, you can team up to either make your homebuying dreams a reality or sell your home for a good price.
+Narrow down your choices by conducting interviews and evaluating each agent’s experience, market knowledge, and working style.
+Once you find someone you feel comfortable with, you’ll team up to either make your homebuying dreams a reality or sell your home for a good price.

 T.J.
 Porter contributed to the reporting of this article.